Asbestos Safety and Eradication Agency

 The Asbestos Safety and Eradication Agency (ASEA) was established on 1 July 2013 to provide a national focus on asbestos issues which goes beyond workplace safety to encompass environmental and public health concerns.
 The agency aims to ensure asbestos issues receive the attention and focus needed to drive change across all levels of government.

 Preventing the risk of asbestos exposure is important to all Australians.
 The achievement of a nationally endorsed plan is a significant step for all Australians and for governments to work together to address the deadly legacy of asbestos in our built environment.
-ASEA has a National Strategic Plan for Asbestos Management and Awareness 2014-18.
+ASEA has a National Strategic Plan for Asbestos Awareness and Management 2019-23.

-The ASEA website also contains a wide range of helpful information including the following publications:
+The ASEA website also contains a wide range of helpful information and publication including:

 - Asbestos in the Home